Plattsburgh and the North Country

 The Willard C. Flynt Commons is the ideal spot to study, work on a group project, or just relax around the large fireplace.
 Situated on the second floor of the Angell College Center, Flynt Commons is one of the most popular spots on campus among students, and features a Tim Hortons donut and coffee shop that’s open when college is in session.

 WQKE, (93.9 FM) the Quake radio station, operates from its studios in Burghy’s on the main level of Angell College Center.
 Operating for more than 40 years, the student-run FM broadcast station continues to entertain its audience with new ground-breaking music, comprehensive news and sports broadcasts.

-The offices of the Career Development Center, Center for Student Involvement, Center for Fraternity and Sorority Life, Title IX and a H.U.B.
+The offices of the Career Development Center, Center for Student Involvement, Center for Fraternity and Sorority Life, and the H.U.B.
 (Honoring, Uniting, Belonging) are located in Angell.
 In addition, the Student Association has offices in the Angell College Center.